Rankings

 Representing more than 40 million people, the Black community accounts for 13% of the United States population.
 Estimates in 2021 from the Bureau of Labor Statistics saw that 5.9% of U.S. chief executives and 8.6% of management occupations were African-Americans.

-Today, an estimated 107 HBCUs are spread across the US, conferring Masters of Business Administration degrees, as well as other degrees of all levels and types, to Blacks and other minority students who make up 14% of all graduates.
+For years, the academic landscape has seen a monumental shift with Historically Black Colleges and Universities fundamentally bringing limited admissions and rejections of Black college students to a close.
+Today, an estimated 107 HBCUs are spread across the U.S., conferring Masters of Business Administration degrees, as well as other degrees of all levels and types, to Blacks and other minority students who make up 14% of all graduates.

 HBCU: History and Present-day

 Already in existence before formally being established under the Civil Rights Act in 1964, historically black colleges had their origins in the late 1800s.
-They provided skilled or trade education to African American students.
+They provided skilled or trade education to African-American students.
 In recent decades, HBCUs have included college and university academic curricula.

-While predominantly serving the needs of African American students, HBCUs have gained popularity among all other ethnicities and races.
-A few HBCUs are located on the east coast, but most are located in the south.
+While predominantly serving the needs of African-American students, HBCUs have gained popularity among all other ethnicities and races.
+A few HBCUs are located on the East Coast, but most are located in the South.

 Did you know that the number of African-American and Black CPAs and Wall Street associates produced by HBCUs is substantially higher than that of any other non-HBCU institution, even rivaling Ivy League schools in the nation?